sourcegraph/sourcegraph-public-snapshot/doc/admin/config/advanced_config_file.md

 As mentioned earlier, when configuration is loaded via this manner Sourcegraph can no longer persist the automatic migrations to configuration it sometimes performs on upgrades.

-It will still perform such migrations on the configuration loaded from file, it just cannot persist such migrations _back to file_ and we only guarantee such migrations stick around for two minor versions.
+It will still perform such migrations on the configuration loaded from file, it just cannot persist such migrations _back to file_.

 When you upgrade Sourcegraph versions, to ensure your configurations do not become invalid, you should: